SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 - Session19: 13th Jan 2025 Introduction to Python
 - Session20: 10th Feb 2025 Introduction to Markdown
 - Session21: 24th Feb 2025 Introduction to Quarto
+- Session22: 10th Mar 2025 Introduction to Statistics for Bioinformatics

 For more information please visit www.slubi.se.